hardy613/es6-notes/es6-modules.md

 # ES6 Modules

-ES6 modules use the `import` and `export` keywords and is intended to be used with the broswer or with a server environment like `NodeJs`
+ES6 modules use the `import` and `export` keywords and is intended to be used with the browser or with a server environment like `NodeJs`

 ```js
 // utils.js